bosterholz/cloudcourse/index.md

 rm resFinderDB_23082018/*_NA*
 cd /vol/spool/cloud_computing/nextflow
 ```
 You can now build your own BLAST pipeline using Nextflow.
-Let me give you some tipps, so that you can get a head start.
+Let me give you some tips, so that you can get a head start.

 Here are some important Nextflow code snippets you will need: